ramirma/INNUENDO_docker/docs/usage/set-species.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each species in the INNUENDO Platform has a dedicated wgMLST profile database.
-As so, a new model for it needs to be added inside the `app/models/models.py` file of the `INNUENDO_REST_API` app.
+Therefore, a new model for it needs to be added inside the `app/models/models.py` file of the `INNUENDO_REST_API` app.

 ::